 Are you trying to avoid being injured?

-Here are some general rules for injury avoidance that apply to you whilst your playing badminton and training off court.
+Here are some general rules for injury avoidance that should help you stay on court longer

 If you want some quick tips jump straight to no. 6

 or click on the video at the end of this post

 2 Previous Injuries and training to the max